Unified SSO for Microsoft Entra ID (formerly Azure Active Directory)

 Azure AD SAML configuration with Upload metadata file button highlighted.

-Upload metadata to Azure AD.
+Upload metadata to Microsoft Entra ID.

 Step 6: Configure attributes and claims